Middle East faces severe wheat crisis over war in Ukraine | DW | 09.03.2022

 How the war will affect food security in the MENA region depends on how long the conflict lasts.

 If farmers in Ukraine aren't able to cultivate and harvest wheat crops by July 2022, the supply chain will be interrupted.
-But even if they do, there's no guarantee they will be able to use any infrastructure to transport grain to the ports.
+But even if they are, there's no guarantee they will be able to use the necessary infrastructure to transport grain to the ports.

 The market price of wheat could become a systemic problem for poorer countries in the MENA region.
 It has already risen 35% since Russian forces invaded Ukraine.